 ‘Very close to Saint Paul de Vence ―one of the most famous villages of the French Riviera, known for its art galleries― we find the village of Saint Jeannet, which is less touristy and hence, more authentic’, explains Fabrice.

 This trip is a good option for families and those who want to discover how was ancient life in this rural part of the French Riviera.
 From the top of Baou Saint Jeannet, which is often visited by locals, you’ll catch amazing sights of Nice, Antibe, Cannes and the alpine mountains of Mercantour National Park.

 Photo courtesy of Fabrice.

 Located at only 30 min from Cannes, the Esterel massif is a group of red volcanic rocks surrounded by forest.
 The contrast between the intense red of the hills and the blue Mediterranean Sea makes this one of the most scenic landscapes in the French Riviera.

 ‘This place is really enjoyable during Fall, Winter, and Spring.
 The red rocks give a little touch of a western landscape and we can enjoy the sea as well.
 It’s a must do, especially in winter!
 In February, mimosa is blooming and some places are turning all yellow’, recommends Fabrice.

 One of the options he proposes involves climbing to the top of the Cap Roux Peak, where you can find some of the best views in the area.

-While world-wide famous for its majestic coastline, the French Riviera boasts incredible natural landscapes and ancient villages awaiting for you to explore.
-If Nice is on your radar for the next holidays, make sure to add this recommended hikes to your list!
+While worldwide famous for its majestic coastline, the French Riviera boasts incredible natural landscapes and ancient villages awaiting for you to explore.
+If Nice is on your radar for the next holidays, make sure to add these recommended hikes to your list!